dubinsky/scalajs-gradle/README.md

 `id 'scala'` in the `plugins` block - but there is no harm in it either.
 Either way, it is the responsibility of the project using the plugin to add a standard Scala library dependency that the Scala plugin requires.

-Plugin uses Zinc internally.
-It is compiled against a specific version of Zinc, but at runtime uses Zinc that the Scala plugin configured.

 Unless ScalaJS is disabled, plugin will run in ScalaJS mode.
 To disable ScalaJS and use the plugin for testing normal Scala code with sbt-compatible testing frameworks,